jibundeyare/cours/quotes.md

 > "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth

-> "L'optimisation prématurée est la source du mal (ou au moins en grande partie) en programmation." - Donald Knuth
+> "L'optimisation prématurée est la source de tous les maux (ou au moins en grande partie) en programmation." - Donald Knuth

 ## Product